ArronBeale/CI_PP5_tee_time/README.md

 ### Basket
 - Allows the user to view the basket with their items.
-- Pops up as items are added and removed
+- Pops up as items are added and removed.
+- User stories covered: 24, 11

 <details><summary>See feature image</summary>